aruadecarvalho/e-commerce/README.md

 # E-commerce

-An E-commerce website build with React.js, Redux, Firebase and StyledComponents.Cancel changes
+An E-commerce website build with React.js, Redux, Firebase and StyledComponents.

 ## Demo